Tiger-Du/SE-PINN/README.md

 ### License

-This repository is licensed under the GPL-3.0 license.
+This repository is distributed under the GPL-3.0 license.